 The filing windows are public.
 The review boards exist.
 The rules are not hidden.
 The hard part is not finding the process.
 The hard part is knowing whether your specific home is actually over-assessed, which argument the local board will weigh most, and how to present a case that holds up, all inside a filing window that closes quickly.

 A filing without the right evidence does not move the value.
-And the strongest argument in one jurisdiction is often the wrong lead in another.
+And the winning angle in one jurisdiction is often the wrong lead in another.
 This is where most homeowners who try to do it alone fall short, not on paperwork but on the underlying case.

 Fair Appeal pulls your full property record, runs it against the comparable-sales data for your neighborhood, and decides whether your home has a case worth filing.
 When the answer is yes, we file the appeal, present the case, and represent it through resolution.
 When the answer is no, we tell you, and you pay nothing.